Lawrence O'Neil

-Lawrence I. O'Neil (born 14 November 1954) is the Associate Chief Justice of the Nova Scotia Supreme Court, Family Division.
+Lawrence I. O'Neil (born 14 November 1954) is a Justice of the Nova Scotia Supreme Court, Family Division.
 He was a lawyer by profession.
 Between 1984 and 1988, he was a Progressive Conservative party member of the House of Commons of Canada.

 Early life and education

 O'Neil graduated from St. Francis Xavier University in 1976 where he earned a Bachelor of Arts degree.
 He was admitted to the Nova Scotia Bar in 1979 after earning a Bachelor of Laws degree from Dalhousie University.

 He then practiced with Pickup & MacDowell and as a sole practitioner.
 He then became a staff lawyer with Nova Scotia Legal Aid in Antigonish until the time of his appointment.

 Political career

 He was elected at Cape Breton Highlands—Canso electoral district in the 1984 federal election, thus he served in the 33rd Canadian Parliament.
 O'Neil was defeated in the 1988 federal election by Francis LeBlanc of the Liberal Party.